colshrapnel/phpdelusions.net/stackoverflow.md

+I know how to mitigate the Fall of Stack Overflow

 ### It simply should be made newbie-friendly

 I know, this suggestion will be met with much opposition from all sides.